This week’s Trader Talk I have Scott N joining me.

 I do enjoy the racing, it’s quick and liquidity is good.

-I’ll be looking at cricket next!
+I’ll be looking at trading the cricket next!

 I have seen a few of your green screens down the years.
 Are there any matches that you have traded that have been particularly memorable?

 Spurs v Fulham a couple of years ago was one of my favourites, a last minute goal greened me up just over £900.
 There’s been others but that one sticks in my mind the most.